 Through prayer, we build a relationship with God.
 Some prayers are more formal, and soothe in their remembered ritual and poetry.
 Other prayers are straight from the heart, almost wordless expressions to a God who understands our love, fear, joy, anger, sadness, and confusion.
 As Christians, we are called to participate in this communication and to "rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you."

 The clergy of St. Peter's are available for any pastoral care needs, including communion visits and conversation about pastoral issues.
 They expect to be called to the side of our parishioners during times of crises, sudden illness, or death at any time.
-Please call the office at 732-431-8383 or send Father Dirk a confidential email.
+During this time of transition as we search for a new rector, please contact the church office with any prayer requests.
+We have a network of local clergy who can help, as well as several vibrant prayer ministries at St. Peter’s.

 Parish Prayer List